Yash-Vijay29/Yash-Vijay29.github.io/_posts/2025-6-10-Guide-to-YOLOX.md

 conda create -n yolox python=3.7 conda activate yolox
 ~~~
-if you did it right the enviroment name should come up like this in the terminal:
+if you did it right the environment name should come up like this in the terminal:
 ~~~
 (yolox) yash@fedora:~$
 ~~~